-The irrigation advisory systems and technologies of information and communication
+Irrigation advisory systems and information and communication technologies

-The efficient use of water is essential to sustainably increase the productivity of irrigated agriculture.
+Efficient water use is essential to sustainably increasing the productivity of irrigated agriculture.
 Digital technologies and remote sensing products are important support tools for this purpose.

 Context of the story

-Agriculture faces the challenge of increasing its productivity, making a sustainable use of water, soil, energy, labor and other production inputs.
+Agriculture faces the challenge of increasing productivity while using water, soil, energy, labor and other production inputs in a sustainable manner.
 In this scenario, irrigated agriculture and family agriculture play a central role.
-Around 275 million ha are irrigated in the world, (20% of the arable land), which produces 40% of food.
-Family agriculture is the most widespread way of production in the world, with more than 90% of the total farms and provides 80% of food.
-The efficient use of water is essential to sustainably increase the productivity of irrigated agriculture.
-A central aspect is the irrigation scheduling (that is, the decision of when and how much water apply).
+Around 275 million ha are irrigated in the world (20% of the arable land), which produces 40% of food.
+Family agriculture is the most widespread means of production in the world, representing more than 90% of the total farms and 80% of food production.
+Efficient water use water is essential to sustainably increase the productivity of irrigated agriculture.
+A central aspect is the irrigation scheduling, or deciding when and how much water to apply.

 The implemented initiative

 The general objective of the project is to generate a study to identify how to reduce the yield gap in a group of selected crops, through the use of irrigation schedules adjusted to the water requirements.
-The specific objectives are: 1) to make an initial diagnosis of the pilot areas and develop the infrastructure of the Irrigation Advisory System (SAR); 2)to develop a study of an information technology system that will constitute the operational bases of the SAR; 3) to carry out test studies to implement the SAR and stablish the basis for its escalation.
-The study is being carried out in pilot areas of Argentina, Nicaragua and Uruguay and it is expected that the activities of this project will reach 1,550 farmers.
+The specific objectives are: 1) to make an initial diagnosis of the pilot areas and develop the infrastructure of the Irrigation Advisory System (IAS); 2)to develop a study of an information technology system that will constitute the operational basis of the IAS; 3) to carry out test studies to implement the IAS and establish the basis for its scaling.
+The study is being carried out in pilot areas of Argentina, Nicaragua and Uruguay and project activities are expected to reach 1,550 farmers.

-The water balance of crops in real time, using various sources and platforms, will provide answers to decision-making on irrigation scheduling.
-The innovations will be adapted to the particularities of family agriculture.
+The water balance of crops in real time, using various sources and platforms, will informs decision-making on irrigation scheduling.
+The innovations will be adapted to the context of family agriculture.

 The technological solution

-An important aspect to improve the efficient use in agriculture is the application of irrigation depths adjusted to the water needs of crops and stablish an appropriate irrigation scheduling.
-However, not enough attention is paid on these issues.
-Family agriculture has limitations to access to technologies and information according to its needs.
-The increasing access to the Internet, mobile telephony, remote data transmission and remote sensing services, is a great opportunity to transfer information and knowledge to the family agriculture.
-The real-time monitoring of the climate, the water content in the soil and the state of the crops, are tools of great potential to integrate the farmers into the new digitally-driven agri-food systems and provide them with answers for decision-making on the irrigation water management.
+An important aspect for improving efficient water use in agriculture is the application of irrigation adjusted to the water needs of crops and the establishment of an appropriate irrigation scheduling.
+However, not enough attention is paid to these issues.
+Family agriculture has limited access to technologies and information according to its needs.
+The increasing access to the internet, mobile telephones, remote data transmission and remote sensing services is a great opportunity to transfer information and knowledge to family agriculture.
+The real-time monitoring of the climate, soil water content and the state of the crops are tools with great potential to integrate farmers into the new digitally-driven agri-food systems and inform their decision-making on irrigation water management.

 The digitization of agriculture should be an inclusive process, with a social and practical approach.
 It is important to combine digital and non-digital tools and take into account different paradigms, rural cultures and networks of actors.